A UFO bent in opposing directions. A trellised but informal four-leader. A formal two-leader Tatura with limbs trained down.

 At Olsen Bros.
 Ranches in Benton City, tour-goers took in new blocks of Black Pearl cherries on Gisela 12 rootstocks and Santinas on Gisela 6, both trained in a UFO system.

-“It takes more trees to do it this way, but I know it works because we’ve done it,” Oliver said.
+“It takes more trees to do it this way, but I know it works because we’ve done it,” said orchard manager Keith Oliver.

 In 2011, the farm trained a block of Santina cherries the same way.
 That block produced 12 tons per acre in the fourth leaf, with good fruit size, which Oliver said proves the UFO leads to high early yields with less pruning in the early years than other systems.